 Linguistics. the alternating or mixed use of two or more languages, especially within the same discourse: My grandma’s code-switching when we cook together always makes me feel connected to my family's roots.
 Bilingual students were discouraged from code-switching during class. : See also translanguaging (def.
 1).

 Sociolinguistics. the use of one dialect, register, accent, or language variety over another, depending on social or cultural context, to project a specific identity: Politicians use code-switching on the campaign trail to connect with their audience.

 the modifying of one's behavior, appearance, etc., to adapt to different sociocultural norms: For many female Muslim students, code-switching from their home environment to that of school requires forgoing the hijab.

 - Also called code-shift·ing [kohd-shif-ting] /ˈkoʊdˌʃɪf tɪŋ/ .

 - code-switch, verb (used without object)

-Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2020
+Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023